Corruption probe hits China Resources' HK units

 Retail-focused China Resources Enterprise Ltd (0291.HK) fell as much as 6.1 percent, heading for its biggest drop since February 25, and China Resources Land Ltd (1109.HK) lost 3.6 percent.

-The morning selloff wiped out more than $3 billion in market capitalisation, according to Reuters calculations.
+The morning selloff wiped out more than $3 billion in market capitalization, according to Reuters calculations.
 The benchmark Hang Seng Index .HSI slipped 0.3 percent.

 Shares in Geely Automobile Holdings Ltd (0175.HK) - where China Resources group chairman Song Lin serves as an independent non-executive director - were also hit, falling to their lowest level in five weeks.